 |Dorma 500 CPAP||REMStar SE Auto CPAP||Trilogy 100 and 200|

-The safety recall of the DreamStation and other CPAP devices has already prompted lawsuits by individuals who used these devices and suffered adverse health consequences.
+The safety recall of the DreamStation and other CPAP devices has already prompted CPAP lawyers to file lawsuits for people who used these devices and suffered adverse health consequences.
 More CPAP recall lawsuits are expected to follow because there is evidence that Philips was fully aware of the health risks and defects associated with the PE-PUR foam and failed to warn consumers.

 - You used one of the recalled CPAP, BiPAP, or other Philips sleep apnea machines (see table above for a list of recalled devices) every night for at least 6 months or longer.

 - After using the recalled CPAP machine for at least 6 months, you suffered any of the following adverse health conditions:

 - Pulmonary fibrosis or any other injury involving your respiratory system or diagnosis with a respiratory condition.

 - Diagnosis with lung cancer, kidney cancer, liver cancer, or any other type of cancer.

 Philips CPAP lawsuits must be filed before the statute of limitations (“SOL”) for the claim expires.
 The applicable SOL deadline varies by state and can be anywhere from one to six years.

 The statute of limitations for a CPAP or BiPAP device lawsuit may start on June 14, 2021, when Philips announced the CPAP recall.
 The statute of limitations varies by state.
 So if your state has a two-year SOL, your deadline for filing a lawsuit may be June 14, 2023.